biomedia-mira/drop2/README.md

 `--llevels 4 4 4 2 2 2 1 1 1`

 Note, a scaling factor of 1 means full, native image resolution.
 Factors can be different for each image dimension.
 For 2D, the last number in the triplet should be 1.
 For example `--llevels 8 8 1 4 4 1` would run a two-level registration on images downsampled by a factor of 8, and then 4.
+There is hard coded limit on the number of image points, and an image won't be resampled if the number of voxels would fall below 32.

 The number iterations per level of the Downhill Simplex optimizer can be set.